ssheggrud/Mod_20_Project/README.md

 •	Create the join on committees and individual tables to prepare for machine learning.

 • Merge/Union the tables by the individual data frame, committe contribution data frame, as well as the expenditure report dataframes all as a single CSV per year.
+(The following merged tables can be found here **Resources > Merged Contribution and Expenditure (CSVs)**)

 •	Determining columns necessary for ML